jacqizee/Plantpedia/README.md

 ```

 #### Comment Pagination
 This was my first time attempting to paginate items.
 I used MUI pagination components to achieve this, and wrote functions to handle when a user navigates to a different page.
-Since we have only a low volume of comments to deal with, I opted to load the full comment array then simply modify which comments are displayed.
+Since we have only a low volume of comments to deal with, I opted to load the full comment array, then simply modify which comments are displayed.
 In the future, a potential change that could be made is only loading smaller chunks of comment data to reduce the load on our database.

 ```
   // handle page change